Enterprise Center – St. Louis Blues

 Why not row A, you ask?
 It’s simple.
 Depending upon the game, a seat in row A costs $17-$34 more than a ticket in row B. Choose row B.

 Once you have selected your seat and game day arrives, focus on getting to the arena early.
-Gates open one hour before game time and it will be stacked in the main lobby.
-As you enter the main gate, make a quick left and follow the outer perimeter to your left to begin a visit to the St. Louis Sports Hall of Fame.
+Gates open one hour before game time and will be stacked in the main lobby.
+As you enter the main gate, make a quick right and follow the outer perimeter to visit the Blues section of St. Louis Sports Hall of Fame.
 It covers all former and current local pro and collegiate sports.
 Until a permanent site can be found, the artifacts are cleverly displayed in large glass cases throughout the outer perimeter of the main concourse and in several areas of the upper concourse.
 It is worth spending time viewing.

-As you first walk into the arena, one of the first things you might notice here is unlike the new arenas of the last twenty years, the entire main concourse is closed off from viewing the game live.
-You must enter a thirty foot corridor to each section and then enter the seating bowl to watch play live.
+As you first walk into the arena, one of the first things you might notice here is, unlike the new arenas of the last twenty years, the entire main concourse is closed off from viewing the game live.
+You must enter one of the thirty-foot corridors to each section and then enter the seating bowl to watch play live.
 The top shelf offers a limited open view on the one end with high tables to set food and drink down, but that is it.

 To see the pre-skate, get to the lower level along the glass no later than 50 minutes before game time and position yourself at section 117.
 You will get a great seat for the 18-minute warm-up which starts 35 minutes prior to game time.
 The home team walks from their dressing room across the ice from this section.